-Recommendation 4: Waive documentation requirements as may be necessary for purposes of testing or administering APMs.
+[Clin Doc Strat 1] Recommendation 4: Waive documentation requirements as may be necessary for purposes of testing or administering APMs.

-APMs can provide powerful motivation to deliver care in the most efficient manner possible, while simultaneously imposing additional reporting requirements on health care providers due to the need for data for model evaluation, for example.
+APMs can provide powerful motivation to deliver care in the most efficient manner possible, while simultaneously imposing additional reporting requirements on health care providers due to the need for data for model evaluation.
 With these considerations in mind, CMS recently piloted a program to reduce medical review burden for certain APM participants.
-CMS should, where feasible, explore further use of this concept by waiving certain documentation requirements in APMs.